Adobe Authorware: Usage and features

 Authorware's distinctive style revolved around a central icon: the Interaction Icon.
 The structure of the authoring environment encouraged rich interaction; complex user feed-back was not only possible but somewhat suggested by the software, rather than suggesting the usual media diffusion.
 This Interaction Icon allowed various forms of user feedback (move object to, along a line, click an object or hot-spot; plus the usual text-entry, keypress, etc.)

 The original strength in education of Authorware could be linked to its roots in pedagogical models based on constructivist views.

 Authorware programs start by creating a flowline, which is a flowchart showing the structure of the developer's program.
 The developer can add and manage text, graphics, animation, sound and video; develop interactivity and add navigational elements such as links, buttons, and menus.
 Macromedia Flash and Macromedia Director movies can also be integrated into an Authorware project.
 "Xtra Extensions" (or "Xtras") could also be used to extend the functionality of Authorware, which is similar to HyperCard's XCMDs.
 Authorware's power can be even better utilized with the use of variables, functions and expressions.
 Authorware could interpret both its built-in proprietary scripting language and JavaScript version 1.5.

 Authorware programs could be distributed as stand-alone executable files, or over the web which required a proprietary Authorware Web Player.
 Adobe also distributed free stand-alone players for Mac and Windows.

 Use in eLearning

 Authorware was particularly well suited to eLearning content, as it included highly customizable templates for Computer-based training and web-based training, including learning assessment tools.
 Working with these templates, businesses and schools could rapidly assemble multimedia training materials without needing to hire a full-fledged programmer.
 Intuitively named dialog boxes took care of input and output.
 The flow chart model made the re-use of lesson elements straightforward.
-Being both AICC- and SCORM-compliant, Authorware can be used to deliver content via any Learning Management System that supported AICC or SCORM.
+Being both AICC- and SCORM-compliant, Authorware could be used to deliver content via any Learning Management System that supported AICC or SCORM.